 The treasurer receives a judgment from the court foreclosing on the tax liens and authorizing the sale of the parcels.
 All of the parcels being foreclosed on can be redeemed by their owners, or other parties with recorded legal interest, up until the close of business on the day before the sale.
 (RCW 84.64.060) ALL taxes, interest, penalty, and foreclosure costs must be paid in full with certified funds (no personal checks accepted) in order to stop the foreclosure process.

-Tough collection provisions in the law direct the Treasurer to seize and sell mobile homes when taxes become delinquent.
+Tough collection provisions in the law direct the treasurer to seize and sell personal property (business assets and mobile homes on leased land) when personal property taxes become delinquent.

-All of the mobiles being sold at the distraint auction can be redeemed by their owners, or other parties with recorded legal interest, up until the close of business on the day before the sale.
+All personal property being sold at the distraint auction can be redeemed by their owners, or other parties with recorded legal interest, up until the close of business on the day before the sale.

 Parcels that have been offered for auction at tax foreclosure sales, but not bid on, are deeded to the county.
 These parcels are "Tax Title".
 They may still be purchased from the county, but through a different process.
 Tax title properties are subject to the same risks as tax foreclosure properties.